mattcroat/joy-of-code/posts/sveltekit-window-is-not-defined/sveltekit-window-is-not-defined.md

 series: false
 ---

-# How To Solve "Window Is Not Defined" In SvelteKit
+# How To Deal With "Window Is Not Defined" In SvelteKit

-{% embed src="https://www.youtube.com/embed/36r_iOdUzT4" title="How To Solve "Window Is Not Defined" In SvelteKit" %}
+{% embed src="https://www.youtube.com/embed/l1AB5f0Xyd4" title="How To Solve "Window Is Not Defined" In SvelteKit" %}

 ## Table of Contents